Daviddedic2008/tinyDriverINO/README.md

 ## Metrics
   Raw data transmit rate between screen and arduino is improved over stock drivers.
-  The screen clears ~15-30% faster, indicative of a reduction in overhead Written in mostly AVR asm, with a bit of AVRC mixed in
+  The screen clears ~15-30% faster, indicative of a reduction in overhead.
+  Written in mostly AVR asm, with a bit of AVRC mixed in

 ## Functionality